lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 * Methods of a [filter](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/filter/Filter.html) object can be used to produce different representations of the search parameters, such as an SQL string or a map, by accepting custom implementations of [FilterVisitor](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/filter/FilterVisitor.html).

-    > The scripted example of MySQL connector, which could be found under the `/samples` folder in an IDM installation or in the [ICF Connectors](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse/scriptedsql-connector/src/test/resources/mysql_sample/SearchScript.groovy?at=1.5.20.13#98) repository, demonstrates how filter criteria can be converted into an SQL statement.
+    > The scripted example of MySQL connector, which could be found under the `/samples` folder in an IDM installation or in the [General Access > connectors-customers-ga](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse/scriptedsql-connector/src/test/resources/mysql_sample/SearchScript.groovy?at=1.5.20.13#98) repository, demonstrates how filter criteria can be converted into an SQL statement.

 * The `query` binding is a [Closure](https://groovy-lang.org/closures.html), which returns a map of search parameters from the `filter` object.